IlyaDonskikh/mr-publisher/README.md

 ## Conclusion

-The use cases make your work much simpler, more structured and efficient.
-And `Mr.UseCase` pleasantly provides an interface to enjoy these advantages with no headache.
+Using publishers makes your workflow simpler, more organized, and efficient. `Mr.Publisher` offers an intuitive interface so you can enjoy these benefits without any hassle.

 Give it a try!